Supergirl (1984 film): Plot

-Kara Zor-El, cousin of Kal-El/Superman and Jor-El's niece, lives in Argo City, an isolated Kryptonian community that survived the planet's destruction by being transported into a pocket of trans-dimensional space, the Survival Zone.
-A man named Zaltar allows Kara to see a unique and immensely powerful item known as the Omegahedron, which he has borrowed without the knowledge of the city government, and which powers the city.
+Kara Zor-El, cousin of Kal-El, and Jor-El's niece, lives in Argo City, an isolated community that survived the planet Krypton's destruction by being transported into a pocket of trans-dimensional space, called the "Innerspace".
+Zaltar, a wizard, has allowed Kara to observe a powerful item known as the "Omegahedron," which powers Argo and which he has borrowed without the knowledge of the city's government.
 However, a mishap leads to the Omegahedron being rocketed into space.
-Taking a ship, Kara follows it to Earth (undergoing a transformation into "Supergirl" in the process) to recover it and save the city.
+Taking a ship, Kara follows the Omegahedron to Earth, while undergoing a transformation into "Supergirl" in the process, to recover it and save Argo City.

-On Earth, the Omegahedron is recovered by Selena, a power-hungry would-be witch assisted by the feckless Bianca, seeking to free herself from a relationship with warlock Nigel.
+On Earth, the Omegahedron is recovered by Selena, a power-hungry would-be witch assisted by the feckless Bianca, seeking to free herself from a relationship with the warlock (and school teacher) Nigel.
 Whilst not knowing exactly what it is, Selena quickly realizes the Omegahedron is powerful and can give her true magic.
-Supergirl arrives on Earth and is granted new powers by its environment and the radiation of its sun.
-While seeking the Omegahedron, she creates the cover identity Linda Lee, cousin of Clark Kent, and enrolls at an all-girls school where she befriends Lucy Lane, the younger sister of Lois Lane who happens to be studying there.
-Supergirl also meets and becomes enamored with Ethan, a school groundskeeper.
+Kara arrives on Earth and is granted new powers by its environment and the radiation of its sun.
+While seeking the Omegahedron, she creates the cover identity "Linda Lee" and enrolls at an all-girls school where she befriends Lucy Lane.
+Kara also meets and becomes enamored with Ethan, a school groundskeeper.

 Ethan also catches the eye of Selena, who drugs him with a love potion which will make him fall in love with the first person he sees for a day.
 Ethan regains consciousness in Selena's absence and wanders out into the streets.
 An angry Selena uses her new-found powers to animate a construction vehicle to retrieve Ethan, causing chaos as it does so.
 Supergirl, in the guise of Linda, rescues Ethan, and he falls in love with her instead.
+Declaring that nobody gets in her way, Selena desires to seek out the student.